Ad3n1s/RedBug/README.md

 RedBug is an educational ransomware simulation developed in C#.
 It is designed strictly for research and learning purposes, focusing on understanding the fundamentals of file encryption and user interface design in controlled environments.

+---

 <p align="center">
   <img src="assets/red.png" alt="Red Bug Logo" width="600">
 </p>

-**Overview**
+## Overview

-*RedBug* demonstrates how encryption-based threats may behave in a simplified and controlled manner.
+### *RedBug* demonstrates how encryption-based threats may behave in a simplified and controlled manner.
 The project emphasizes:

-Custom “**RedBug**” styled graphical user interface File encryption concepts
+- Custom “**RedBug**” styled graphical user interface
+- File encryption concepts
-Simulation of ransomware-like behavior for analysis Educational insight into cybersecurity techniques Bypassing Anti-Virus Software Using Timed Reactions
+- Simulation of ransomware-like behavior for analysis
+- Educational insight into cybersecurity techniques
+- Bypassing Anti-Virus Software Using Timed Reactions

+## Features**
-This project is intended for students, developers, and security researchers who want to better understand how such systems work internally.
+### This project is intended for students, developers, and security researchers who want to better understand how such systems work internally.

-**Features**

-Custom RedBug-themed GUI
+- Custom RedBug-themed GUI
-File handling and processing simulation
+- File handling and processing simulation
-Demonstration of encryption techniques
+- Demonstration of encryption techniques
-Useful for cybersecurity learning and experimentation AV-Bypassing
+- Useful for cybersecurity learning and experimentation
+- AV-Bypassing

 ------    **Copyright © Ad3n1s.
 All rights reserved.**    ------------